szfeup/cse185-spring18-week2/CSE185_Week2_PartI.md

 ```
 git push
 ```
 This will ask for your Github username and password.
 After you push, go back to the web browser and see if your changes appear there.
+You should be able to see (in blue at the top of the list of files) when your last commit was.
+You can click on that to see exactly what changed.

 If you ever make changes on the web browser and need to update the clone of your repository on `ieng6.ucsd.edu`, you can "pull" those changes using: